-Vishay Intertechnology historically has taken into account what it terms "adjusted net income," among other things, in setting bonuses for its two most senior executive officers.
-Vishay Intertechnology uses this term to mean net income determined in accordance with U.S. generally accepted accounting principles ("GAAP"), adjusted to exclude various items that management believes are not indicative of the intrinsic operating performance of its business, including restructuring and related severance costs, fixed asset or inventory write-downs and related purchase commitment charges, impairment charges for goodwill or indefinite-lived intangible assets, and individually material one-time gains or charges.
-The employment agreements of these two executives sets forth that their bonus will be equal to a percentage of adjusted net income, subject to a maximum bonus equal to three times base salary.
+Vishay Intertechnology historically has taken into account what it terms "adjusted net income," among other things, in setting bonuses for its most senior executive officers.
+Vishay Intertechnology uses this term to mean net income determined in accordance with U.S. generally accepted accounting principles ("GAAP") adjusted for various items that management believes are not indicative of the intrinsic operating performance of its business.
+The bonuses for the other executive officers of Vishay Intertechnology, including Mr. Shoshani, have been tailored to their specific responsibilities, although reflecting in part certain aspects of the overall performance of Vishay Intertechnology as well.